zak23/flexpress-wp/README.md

    - Choose which forms to protect
 4. **Test Connection**: Use the built-in test tool to verify your configuration

+#### Turnstile Test Tool Behavior

+- The admin Test Connection button hits Cloudflare's `siteverify` endpoint using your Secret Key.
+Because no user token is sent during a test, Cloudflare will typically respond with validation error codes (e.g., `missing-input-response`).
+- This still confirms connectivity.
+The tool reports success when the API is reachable and returns a JSON response, even if validation errors are present due to the missing token.
+- If the API cannot be reached (network/DNS/SSL issues), the tool reports an error with the underlying reason.

+Troubleshooting:

+- Ensure both Site Key and Secret Key are saved in `FlexPress Settings → Turnstile`.
+- If you see a generic “undefined” message, refresh and try again.
+The tool now defaults to clear messages when `response.data` is missing.
+- Check `wp-content/debug.log` for any “Turnstile validation error” entries when validating actual form submissions.

 #### Widget Customization

 **Theme Options:**